Easy option for filing an extension

 If you found yourself unable to meet the document deadline of March 15, 2019, or unable to complete your 2018 federal tax return by the April deadline (April 15 in 2019 for filing 2018 taxes), you’ll first need to file an extension with the IRS to avoid any potential late-filing or late payment penalties.
 Filing an extension will allow you to push your deadline back six months to October 15, 2019.

 Clergy Financial Resources now has an easy option to file your extension.
-Complete the request form below.
+Click the link below and complete the request form.
 Once this information is submitted, we’ll file your extension and send you an email confirmation on April 15, 2019.

 This extension is not an extension of time to pay.
 If you have not made all of your estimated payments for federal and state or anticipated a balance due for 2018, please forward this payment to the IRS/state prior to April 15, 2019.
 If you are unable to pay this balance due in full, you can still get the extension of time.
 However, the IRS may charge interest on the unpaid balance.
 This extension will expire on October 15, 2019.